-She sat beside me in calculus class, and she wasn’t that pretty or anything, but something about her—something that no writer in the history of the world has ever been able to articulate, except for maybe Duke Miller—inspired my vivid fantasies on a regular basis.
-Eventually, she picked up on it, because during class, on the day of my eighteenth birthday, she passed me a folded piece of paper that contained a sketch of two people engaged in an atypical act of sexual congress.
-Just below the sketch, in an elegant and grammatically precise cursive, it said, I’m ovulating; you’ll need protection.
-I could feel her watching me as I considered the meaning of such vulgar whimsy, and then my face went warm and red as I wrote when? on the paper and passed it back to her.
+She sat beside me in calculus class, and she wasn’t that pretty or anything, but something about her that no writer in the history of the world has ever been able to articulate, except for maybe Duke Miller, inspired my bathroom stall fantasies.
+Eventually, she picked up on it because during class on the day of my eighteenth birthday she passed me a folded piece of paper that contained a sketch of two people engaged in an atypical act of sexual congress.
+Just below the sketch, in an elegant cursive, it said: I’m ovulating, so you’ll need some protection.
+I could feel her eyes on me as my initial surprise putrefied into paranoia.
+I had never been the object of a girl’s desire.
+I’d had guys stare at me a little too long in locker rooms, and then there was that time my second cousin took his penis out and asked me to suck it, but I had never been propositioned by a girl.
+Naturally, I wondered if it was some kind of a set-up.
+Maybe she was the first female serial killer.
+Maybe she wanted to get polaroids of me naked and then use them to extort money.
+But I had no money, and she didn’t strike me as the serial killing type, so I sloughed off my paranoia, wrote when? on the paper and passed it back to her.
 Lunch was her laconic response.

-I didn’t have any condoms, nor did I have any money to buy condoms with, but I wasn’t about to let a trivial shortcoming like that prevent our momentous liaison.
-As soon as my lips had left the paradise of her cheek, I turned and marched directly over to the nearest drug store, where I took matters, quite literally, into my own hands.
-And you already know what happened next: I got arrested and spent the remainder of the school day dealing with the cops, and the unforgiveable sin of having committed ‘theft under five thousand dollars’.
+I didn’t have any condoms and I didn’t have any money to buy them with, but I wasn’t about to let a trivial shortcoming like that prevent our liaison, so I gave her a kiss on the cheek and told her to meet me by the bleachers at lunchtime, and then I turned and marched directly over to the drug store across from the school, where I took matters quite literally into my own hands, got arrested, and spent the remainder of the school day and part of the evening dealing with the cops and my parents and the unforgiveable sin of having committed theft under five thousand dollars.